fatihkc/ansible-vagrant-roles/jmeter/README.md

-## Install SonarQube with Ansible
+## Install JMeter with Ansible

 With this playbook you can simply install SonarQube on Vagrant virtual machines.
-You will install Java 11, PostgreSQL 12 and SonarQube 8.1.
+You will install Java 11 and JMeter 5.2.

 Prerequisites;